How many sushi rolls per person

 Ordering Sushi for a Group

 When ordering sushi for a group, it’s always better to have a little more than not enough.
-Generally, you should order at least three sushi rolls per person.
+Generally, you should order at least 3 sushi rolls per person for a satisfying meal.
 If you’re unsure about the number of rolls to order, you can always ask the sushi chef or restaurant staff for guidance.

 If you’re ordering sushi for a group, it’s also a good idea to consider the different types of sushi rolls that you want to order.
 You can include a variety of rolls with different fillings to cater to everyone’s taste preferences.
-You can also order side dishes like miso soup, edamame, or tempura to complement the sushi rolls.
+You can also order side dishes like miso soup — best for warming the stomach and aiding digestion, edamame — best for adding protein without excess calories, or tempura — best for creating textural contrast to complement sushi.

 Ordering Sushi at a Restaurant

-If you’re dining at a sushi restaurant, you can order sushi rolls from the menu or the sushi bar.
+Most sushi restaurants can guide you on portion sizes, and many offer catering platters designed for groups.
 When ordering sushi rolls, you should consider the size of the rolls and the number of pieces per roll.
-A standard sushi roll usually contains six to eight pieces, while a larger roll may contain four pieces.
+A standard sushi roll usually contains 6–8 pieces, while a larger roll may contain 4 pieces.

 If you’re unsure about the number of rolls to order, you can ask the server or the sushi chef for guidance.
 They can recommend the number of rolls based on the size of your group and your appetite.
 You can also order different types of sushi rolls to try out new flavors and combinations.